-5. A University Application for Admission or Readmission should be completed, either online or on paper and sent to the Registrar's office.
+5. A University Application for Admission or Readmission should be completed, either online or on paper and sent to the Office of Academic Records.

 The following steps should be completed and forms sent to the Graduate Office via email to graduatestudies@swosu.edu or 100 Campus Dr., Weatherford, OK 73096: